-For most parents, “free time” is sort of like a pet unicorn — it’s a fun idea, but it doesn’t actually exist in real life.
+For most parents who are at home with family 24/7, “free time” is sort of like a unicorn — it’s a fun idea, but it doesn’t actually exist in real life.

-So if you’re a busy parent trying to lose weight, you might be wondering how, exactly, you’re supposed to find time to work out or cook healthy meals when you barely have a minute to brush your teeth in the morning.
+And if you’re a busy parent trying to lose weight, you might be wondering how exactly you’re supposed to find time to work out or cook healthy meals when you barely have a minute to brush your teeth in the morning.

 Here are a few tips from time-saving experts so you can waste less and accomplish more.

 How to Carve Out More Time in Your Calendar

 1. Say “no” more often

 When everyone is at home and everyone needs something “right now,” sometimes it just feels easier to do whatever is being asked.
 But that can snowball and then you find yourself doing all the things.

 When that happens, it’s okay to set boundaries.
 “Learning to say ‘no’ to requests that don’t help you or your family reach your goals is a good step to gaining control of your time,” says Nancy Haworth, a professional organizer and owner of On Task Organizing, LLC.

 When mornings are chaotic, you may feel exhausted before your day’s even started — and that makes it hard to get anything done efficiently.